gakalmar/Notes/Git_Process.md

         3 git merge development                   //merge development into active (master) 4 git commit -m "Merge into master"
         5 git push origin master                  //push changes into remote master branch

+    WORK ON YOUR OWN BRANCH PROCESS:

+        1 git branch -b newbranch           //create new branch and switch to it 2 do the work
+        3 git checkout development          //switch back to development 4 git pull                          //maybe it would be a good idea to pull at this stage?
+        5 git merge newbranch               //merge your branch into development 6 git branch -d newbranch           //delete newbrach branch 7 git add- & commmit & push

 OTHER USEFUL COMMANDS: